gitApurv/codealpha_simple_url_shortener/README.md

 # URL Shortener

-A simple, fast, and efficient URL shortening service built with Node.js, Express.js, and SQLite.
+A simple, fast, and efficient URL shortening service built with Node.js, Express.js, and MongoDB using the Mongoose ORM.
 This application provides a clean interface to convert long URLs into manageable, short links and redirects users to the original URL when they access the short link.

 ## Features

 - **Shorten URLs**: Convert any long URL into a unique, short link.
+- **Idempotent Submissions**: If a URL has already been shortened, the existing short link is returned instead of creating a new one.
 - **URL Redirection**: Accessing a short link automatically redirects to the original URL.
-- **Persistent Storage**: Uses a file-based SQLite database to store URL mappings, ensuring data persists across server restarts.
+- **Scalable Database**: Uses MongoDB with Mongoose for flexible and scalable data storage.
 - **RESTful API**: A clear and simple API for creating short links.
 - **User-Friendly Frontend**: A responsive and intuitive web interface for users to shorten their URLs.
 - **Organized Codebase**: The project is structured into logical modules for easy maintenance and scalability.